My introduction to Ableton Push.

 The software and the money.

-Ableton comes with their own proprietary software called “Ableton Live” which purchasing a full license I found to be brutally expensive (The Ableton Push hardware is actually cheaper then a full version of their software!).
+Ableton comes with their own proprietary software called “Ableton Live” which purchasing a full license we found to be brutally expensive (The Ableton Push hardware is actually cheaper then a full version of their software!).
 I’m starting to understand why musicians are so poor all of the time.
 Companies like Ableton must think that all of their customers can make the “moneyz” rain!

 After six months and my Ableton Push is now dead.

-How did my Ableton Push die you ask?
-Well, I was moving it around the house. and after plugging in a USB plug into the “B” style connector of the Ableton Push controller.
+How did our Ableton Push die you ask?
+Well, we were moving it around the house. and after plugging in a USB plug into the “B” style connector of the Ableton Push controller.
 It was hard getting a good picture of this, but if you look closely , the gound pin on the USB controller is totally flat and not curved to make connection to the plugs I’m using.
 Also, one of the data pins is not even properly seated in the female molding and it is drifting all over the place.
 I’ve had plenty of USB “B” connector style hard drives and never have I had a controller go bad in the way that I had with the Ableton Push.

 Laughable 1 year Ableton warranty.

-Even though I had this unit for six months, the warranty apparently has expired because I did not purchase this from an authorized Ableton vendor and thus they go off of the manufacture warranty of only one year.
+Even though we had this unit for six months, the warranty apparently has expired because we did not purchase this from an authorized Ableton vendor and thus they go off of the manufacture warranty of only one year.
 And because it was sitting around for months guess what?
 Expired!
 Ableton really shows a lot of faith in their musical equipment to only give one year on their controllers and afterwards shrug their shoulders and tell musicians that you’re just going to have to get a Push Gen 2 controller which costs DOUBLE that of what you paid for your Push Gen 1.
 And ohh yeah, give us MORE money if you want a messily 2 year warranty.
 Otherwise fuck you you only get one year!

 This circles back to my comments earlier that Ableton must think musicians can simply make money rain for them!
 Perhaps being in the computer repair field was the wrong business to be in.
 And that musical career is the place to be because apparently they make thousands to spend on hardware!
 Perhaps Ableton is right!
 Musicians would simply buy another controller with the theoretical money we may or may not have!